 - 2.1.
-Have all specific documents relevant to the job been given to employee ? - 2.2.
-Have the Work Instructions which concern employee's particular work and general matters been pointed out to him/her ?
-Has employee read and understood them ? - 2.3.
-Has the meaning of all relevant safety signs been explained ? - 2.4.
-Is employee aware of the precautions to be taken when handling or working with : - i Gaseous and liquid oxygen, nitrogen and argon ? - ii Nitrous oxide, carbon dioxide - iii Hydrogen? - iv Dissolved Acetylene (DA)? - v Caustic materials, acids, solvents (i.e. acetone), calcium carbide, carbide sludge, purifying materials, molecular sieves, insulation materials,...?
+Have all specific documents relevant to the job been given to employee. i.e. Risk evaluations, Emergency instructions? - 2.2.
+Have the Work Instructions which concern employee's particular work and general matters been pointed out to him?
+Has employee read and understood them? - 2.3.
+Has the meaning of all relevant safety signs been explained? - 2.4.
+Have the applicable leaflets been commented?
+Have respective test been already filled?
+The minimum percentage of right answers has been reached?
+Failed questions have been commented?

-Any relevant safety booklets should be used at this stage.
+Any relevant safety booklets, videos.. etc should be used at this stage.

 - 2.5.
-Does employee know the hazards associated with : - I Oxygen plus oil, grease or other flammable or organic substances ? - ii Acetylene or hydrocarbons in liquid oxygen (air separation plants only)? - iii Liquid oxygen spillages on black top(asphalt)...? - iv Oxygen deficiency which can be created by spillage or venting of nitrogen or argon in confined spaces? - v Oxygen enrichment due to spillage or venting ? - vi Improper use of plant utilities, such as steam and compressed air ? - 2.6.
-Does he/she know that hot work, including the use of naked flames may only be carried out in certain specified areas which have been pointed out to him/her, or after the issue of the appropriate Work Permit ?- see Leaflet 22 - 2.7.
-Does employee fully understand hazards associated to flames / sparks... and that smoking is only allowed in certain areas which have been pointed out to him/her?
+Does employee know the hazards associated with : - Oxygen plus oil, grease or other flammable or organic substances? - Acetylene or hydrocarbons in liquid oxygen (air separation plants only)? - Liquid oxygen spillages on black top.(asphalt)..? - Oxygen deficiency which can be created by spillage or venting of nitrogen or argon or confined spaces? - Oxygen enrichment due to spillage or venting? - Improper use of plant utilities, such as steam and compressed air? - 2.6.
+Does he/she know that hot work, including the use of naked flames may only be carried out in certain specified areas which have been pointed out to him/her, or after the issue of the appropriate Work Permit ?- see Leaflet 22. - 2.7.
+Does employee fully understand hazards associated with flames / sparks...and that smoking is only allowed in certain areas which have been pointed out to him?

+T! i raining o completed

+Trainer or N/A Signature of trainer Date

+5114/1 5. danioi

-Trainer Signature Date of trainer Date Training completed Trainer or N/A Signature of trainer Signature Date 011077
+Training completed 2.
+HAZARDS Trainer Signature Date or N/A of trainer 2.8.

-2.8.
 Does employee know that he/she must not bring matches, transistor, radios or other unapproved electrical devices, lighters or smoking materials within the boundary of DA and hydrogen storage and production areas ?
-(DA = Dissolved and production areas ?
 (DA = Dissolved Acetylene).

-- 2.9.
-Is employee aware of the instructions for action in case of fire...? - i Does employee know the location of fire extinguishers, hydrants and hoses? - ii Has employee been given a demonstration of the use of appropriate fire extinguishers and hoses ? - iii Does employee know the location and sound of the fire and evacuation alarms ? - 2.10 Have instructions been given in emergency procedures relevant to employee's job and does employee know the position of emergency stop buttons and emergency shut-off valves ? - 2.11 Has the site emergency plan been explained including employee's particular role ? - 2.12 Does employee know his/her meeting point in case of emergency ? - 2.13 Record here when present at a site emergency drill or training session. - 2.14 Does employee know how to identify the contents of cylinders by : - a the written word (label)? - b colour code ? - c valve type ? - 2.15 Have the dangers of filling damaged cylinders been explained to him/her? - 2.16 Have the dangers of overpressurizing cylinders been explained ? - 2.17 Have the dangers of allowing an out of standard cylinder to be despatched been explained (i.e. empty, uncapped, incorrect labels,...)?
+2.9.
+Is employee aware of the instructions for action in case of fire ...?
+Does employee know the location of fire extinguishers, hydrants and Has employee been given a demonstration of the use of appropriate fire extinguishers and hoses?
+Does the employee know the location and sound of the fire and evacuation alarms? instructions been given in 2.10 Have emergency procedures relevant to employee's job and does employee know the position of emergency stop buttons and emergency shut-off valves?
+2.11 Has the site emergency plan been explained including employee's particular role?
+2.12 Does employee know his/her meeting point in case of emergency?
+2.13 Record here when present at a site emergency drill or training session.
+2.14 Does employee know how to identify the contents of cylinders by: The written word (label)?
+Colour code?
+Valve type?
+Pressure test dates?
+Max. allowed working pressure?
+2.15 Have the dangers of filling damaged cylinders been explained to him?
+2.16 Have the dangers of over pressurizing cylinders been explained?

+2.17 Have the dangers of allowing an out of standard cylinder to be despatched been explained (i.e. empty, uncapped, incorrect labels...)?